-Step 2: Cook onions and carrots in olive oil until onions are translucent.
-Then add in garlic, sage, parsley and stir for 1 minute.
-Add in broth and white wine.
-Bring to a boil and the reduce the heat to simmer or until carrots are soft.
+Step 2: Cook onions, celery and carrots in olive oil until onions are translucent.
+Then add in garlic and sage, and stir for 1 minute.
+Add in broth.
+Bring to a boil.

-Step 3: Add in orzo and MSG and cook for ~6 minutes.
-Then add in meatballs.
+Step 3: Then add in meatballs.
 Once they float to the top they will most likely be done.

-Step 4: Stir in the greens ( I used baby spinach) and finish with Parmesan cheese or Pecorino Romano and serve.
+Step 4: Stir in the greens ( I used baby spinach).
+Spoon cooked orzo into bowl, followed by a ladle of the soup and finish with Parmesan cheese or Pecorino Romano and serve.

 Yes!
 (One of my favorite ways when I have errands to run!)

-In a slow cooker, add in the broth, wine, onions, carrots, sage, parsley, MSG and garlic.
+In a slow cooker, add in the broth, onions, celery, carrots, sage, salt and garlic.
 Cook on high for 4 hours.